origins

 It is my impression that a notion of first three “elements” and later ‘1+3’, as opposed to four equitable elements plus a fifth element, ‘4+1’, as defined by Aristotle, may have been subliminally prominent throughout the ages long before recorded history and Greek philosophers.

 In a nutshell, ‘1’ would have become what makes things move, energy, fire, and ‘3’ would have evolved to air-water-earth, the states of matter gas-liquid-solid.
-Colors would have been implicitly the light green of catkins and explicitly white–red–black in the order of a ripening mulberry, with roots in prehistoric cults around fire, and likely the moon, both as single creatress and in triplicity, world-wide.
+Colors would have been implicitly the light green of catkins and explicitly white–red–black in the order of a ripening mulberry, with roots in prehistoric cults around fire, and likely the moon, both as single creatress and in trinity, world-wide.

 [image]